 - Two samples of the same cat food from different batches had different amounts of mercury

-Mercury toxicity is not commonly seen by vets, but that doesn’t mean that minor, gradual damage isn’t being caused by moderate levels of mercury in our pets’ diets.
+Mercury toxicity is not commonly seen by vets, but that doesn’t mean that minor, gradual damage isn’t being caused by moderate levels of mercury in cats’ diets.